lucia-auth/lucia/documentation/collection/main/learn/adapters/supabase.md

 ### Errors

-The adapter and Lucia will not not handle [unknown errors](/learn/basics/error-handling#known-errors), database errors Lucia doesn't expect the adapter to catch.
+The adapter and Lucia will not handle [unknown errors](/learn/basics/error-handling#known-errors), database errors Lucia doesn't expect the adapter to catch.
 When an adapter encounters such errors, it will throw a `PostgrestError`.

 ## Installation